Find out how to eat a fresh pawpaw or process pawpaw fruit for long-term storage in your freezer.

 The primary reasons pawpaws have NOT been commercially successful/popular is because:

-a) they don’t seem to ripen to ideal flavor if picked unripe, and
+- They don’t seem to ripen to ideal flavor if picked when hard and unripe; and

 When gardening or foraging, we sometimes have what we refer to as a “good problem.”
 A huge haul of food that we can’t possibly eat before it goes bad.